MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroupBuilder.md

 [AdGroupOperation](./AdGroupOperation)|The associated ad group operation.
 &nbsp;|&nbsp;
 ## <a name="withbiddingstrategy~string-biddingstrategy~"></a>withBiddingStrategy(String biddingStrategy)
-Sets the type of bidding strategy to be used for this new ad group.
-The only supported value is `MANUAL_CPC`
+Sets the type of bidding strategy for the new ad group.

+Possible values are:

+- MANUAL_CPC

 ### Arguments:
 |Name|Type|Description|